DanielHashmi/PyEpicOdyssey/OpAgentsOlympus/OpAgentsEfficiencyBug.md

 💬 If you’re building agents with expensive tools, keep this in mind or you might be burning tokens and time for nothing.

+> To see a practical example of this: https://github.com/DanielHashmi/AgenticAIProjects/blob/main/openai_agents_sdk_parallel_tool_calls.py

 If you found this helpful ⭐ this repo!
 Keep Coding 💖